TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-31-symfony-vs-laravel-vs-nette-which-php-framework-you-should-choose.md

     I have been asked this question over hundred times, in person, as [a post request](https://github.com/TomasVotruba/tomasvotruba.cz/issues/278).
 When to use Symfony?
 How is Laravel better than Symfony?
 What are Nette killer features compared to Symfony and Laravel?
     <br><br>
     Today, we look on the answer.
-tweet: "New Post on my Blog: ... #cli #php"
+tweet: "New Post on my Blog: #Symfony vs #Laravel vs #NetteFw - Which PHP Framework Should You Choose #php #community"
-tweet_image: "/assets/images/posts/2018/console-di/thumbnail.png"
+tweet_image: "/assets/images/posts/2018/frameworks/community.jpg"
 ---

 ## So Which PHP Framework is the Silver Bullet?